An instance group is a collection of virtual machine (VM) instances that you can manage as a single entity.

 Demo of MIG capabilities

-The following 45-minute video presentation, recorded at GCP NEXT '18, contains demos and best practices for setting up, running, and updating scalable and highly available deployments using Compute Engine managed instance groups.
+The following 45-minute video presentation, recorded at Google Cloud NEXT '18, contains demos and best practices for setting up, running, and updating scalable and highly available deployments using Compute Engine managed instance groups.

 The video shows you how to deploy a container to a managed instance group, set up an autohealing policy, use a regional group to protect against a zonal failure, configure autoscaling to meet CPU targets and queue-based demands, and manage canary and rolling updates.